 When you’re ready to explore coverage options for your business, you can get an instant quote online and purchase insurance within a few minutes.

-Although they go by different names, professional liability and errors and omissions (E&O) insurance provide the same coverage.
 They both help protect you when you’re accused of doing an incorrect or bad job.

 If you work on high-cost projects, your clients may require you to carry insurance so you have financial protection in case of a lawsuit.

-Depending on your industry, we may provide prior acts coverage for businesses that have maintained continuous professional liability coverage at similar or higher limits since the requested retroactive date.
+In some cases, we may provide prior acts coverage for businesses that have maintained continuous professional liability coverage at similar or higher limits since the requested retroactive date.

 No, we won’t alter your premium during the term of an active policy or cancel your coverage due to a claim.
 We understand that filing a claim is stressful enough without having to worry about it affecting your premium.